mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 want to remind you all that we do have time for questions at the end of the webinar; So please don't hesitate to leave questions in the question box and this will be recorded and we will be sending you the recording at the end.
 So.
-You're on McKayla, please take it away.
+You're on Michaela, please take it away.

-**McKayla:** [00:01:02] Thank you so much for your really nice and kind introduction.
+**Michaela:** [00:01:02] Thank you so much for your really nice and kind introduction.
 I'm really excited to talk with Liren today about, um, high quality code and get his whole perspective on this topic and pick his brain.
 So yeah, I'm really thrilled to be here.